TeamTronics-Obi1/tronsr-template/INTRO.md

 ## Team Tronics
-Team Tronics, built by the TRON TRX community leaders for the community.
+built by the TRON TRX community leaders for the community.
 We want to give our community more knowledge about TRON, their cryptocoin TRX, blockchain technology and all there is to know about supernodes.